damians13/whiteboard-app/README.md

 Mon Nov 21 12:59:03 PST 2022
 Text "Hello, CPSC 210!" moved to (4, 7)
 Mon Nov 21 12:59:06 PST 2022
-Adding mew text "Hi" to whiteboard at (6, 6)
+Adding new text "Hi" to whiteboard at (6, 6)
 Mon Nov 21 12:59:06 PST 2022
 New text "Hi" created at (6, 6)
 Mon Nov 21 12:59:07 PST 2022